davejoe506/bikeshare-case-study/README.md

 ## :two: Business Task

 The business task is to determine how members and casual riders use the company's bikeshare services differently.
-The company is hoping that the insights gained from analyzing its historical bike trip data will drive the design of marketing strategies aimed at converting casual riders into annual members.
+The company is hoping that the insights gained from analyzing its historical bike trip data will drive the design of marketing strategies aimed at converting casual riders into members.

 ## :three: Data Sources